ddelong/ddelong.github.io/_posts/2006-11-17-its-official-ive-made-it-as-a-writer.md

 > 12:12:24 AM mmskmmskmmsk: but ive followed this since last night

-> 12:12:34 AM mmskmmskmmsk: and you&#8217;re acting like a retard trying to cash in
+> 12:12:34 AM mmskmmskmmsk: and you're acting like a retard trying to cash in

 > 12:12:51 AM dbasstard: so, is it Chris? or Lethal?